To understand Spanish food, it helps to have a little understanding of the culture behind it

-As noted above, the menu starts with pinchos (otherwise known in Basque as pinxtos), which are “little bites.”
-These are as simple as a bowl of salted almonds ($2), or more like Spanish “amuse bouche” of “French kisses” – brandy soaked prunes, stuffed with foie gras, wonderfully creamy, slightly sweet.
-They could easily substitute for a dessert ($2 ea).
-Another winner, griddled bacon-wrapped dates with warm honey.
-The result is complex, with the sweetness of the smoky dates, the meaty rich flavor of the bacon still tasting of the grill, and the warm honey, all combining to transport anyone who is familiar with the region right back to a cliff overlooking the Mediterranean ($2 ea).
+Start with the “Kisses” section of the menu.
+They are little bites- like Spanish amuse bouche.
+I like the “French kisses” – brandy soaked prunes, stuffed with foie gras, wonderfully creamy, slightly sweet.
+They could easily substitute for a dessert.
+Another winner, the Toro Kiss, griddled bacon-wrapped dates with warm honey.
+The result is complex, with the sweetness of smoky dates, meaty rich flavor of bacon still tasting of the grill, and warm honey, all combining to transport anyone who is familiar with the region right back to a cliff overlooking the Mediterranean.

 Under the tapas section, almost everything I have tried has been stellar.
-I like Singing Pig greens and Toro Bravo seems to use them as a regular supplier.
 During the spring, the greens are available with grilled asparagus in a large cold bowl, the vegetables crisp and fresh, lightly and perfectly dressed in simple vinaigrette.
-The portion is big enough to share for two or three people ($8).
-In the winter, a salad of blood orange, arugula, red onion and espelette (a red pepper which is the cornerstone of Basque cuisine) gives a refreshing pause between courses ($8).
-Seared scallops with a more traditional Castillian romesco is a brilliant yet simple dish.
+The portion is big enough to share for two or three people.
+In the winter, a salad of blood orange, arugula, red onion and espelette (a red pepper which is the cornerstone of Basque cuisine) gives a refreshing pause between courses.
+Seared scallops with a more traditional Castilian romesco is a brilliant yet simple dish.
 Two large sea scallops, perfectly grilled, with a deep orange sauce were buttery and succulent, the romesco harmonizing just right without overwhelming.
-A week later the scallops were served in a white fennel sauce that was just as good ($13).
+A week later the scallops were served in a white fennel sauce that was just as good.

-Lamb rillets with apricots and honey showcase the Moorish influence on parts of the country like Seville and Granada.
-They arrive steaming hot in a Cazuela dish, a traditional thick ceramic which is built to insulate food ($14).
-Another satisfying dish is the lamb – a succulent small skewer of kebobs grilled Southern Spanish style with a cumin paste and perfect at medium rare.
-It’s a small portion, but very good; they hit the mark on this one ($7).
-Boquerones, fresh marinated anchovies loved throughout the country, and John Gorham’s version, served with piperade on thin slices of crostini, were a highlight – fresh and bright, the anchovies draped alluringly over the bread, giving the slightest taste of the sea, with layers of satisfying textures and tastes wrapping around each other.
-Though the thin bread used at Toro Bravo isn’t quite like the crusty thicker bread normally used in Spain, they are delicious ($6).
+Lamb rillettes with apricots and honey showcase the Moorish influence on parts of the country like Seville and Granada.
+They arrive steaming hot in a Cazuela dish, a traditional thick ceramic which is built to insulate food.
+Boquerones, fresh marinated anchovies loved throughout the country, and John Gorham’s version, served with piperade on thin slices of crostini, are a highlight – fresh and bright, the anchovies draped alluringly over the bread, giving the slightest taste of the sea, with layers of satisfying textures and tastes wrapping around each other.

 Moving on, prawns presented as “griddle shrimp with chilies” were spicy and succulent; three nestled together after being grilled in their thin shells.
-Eat them with your fingers, and you’ll be licking them to get every last bit of flavor ($9).
-Another great option is the salt cod fritters.
-These were some of the best I’ve had either stateside or in Spain.
-Small finger-sized nuggets, golden and crispy on the outside, creamy and succulent inside, with a deep cod taste missing in so many other versions.
-An aioli dipping sauce comes on the side.
-I would order them again and again ($8).
-Meatballs with tomato-almond sauce and peas hit all the right notes, providing unexpected earthy depth ($10), as do the surprisingly crisp, yet light and creamy oxtail croquettes with chili mayonnaise ($10).
+Eat them with your fingers, and you’ll be licking them to get every last bit of flavor.
+Meatballs with tomato-almond sauce and peas hit all the right notes, providing unexpected earthy depth, as do the surprisingly crisp, yet light and creamy oxtail croquettes with chili mayonnaise.

 There are so many bad versions of Brussels sprouts, many people are hesitant to try them.
 Here, combined with light dressing of sherry bacon cream, they are elevated to a new level.
-All the ingredients play nicely against each other ($7).
 Another one of my favorites is the spicy Bedouin-influenced Merguez North African sausages.
 The meat is moist, bursting with a complex combination of spices.
-They arrive with French fries which are just ok, harissa and sour cream ($13).

 Toro Bravo has a full range of Spanish-influenced desserts on the menu, in this case better than average.
-Hazelnut ice cream with a glass of sherry poured over it at the last minute, shows a full range across the palate – first the sweet, almost overwhelming taste of sherry, the hazelnuts rushing up to meet it as a perfect foil, the ice cream smoothing out the flavors and bringing them all together ($7).
-In Spain, churros are pretty traditional after a night of drinking, and I have happy memories of standing in a foggy street, munching on them trying to keep the night from ending.
-These are straight, as you’d expect to see in Madrid, and are better than average; the fluted dough is never oily, just slightly sweet and crunchy, balanced by warm bittersweet chocolate in a separate cup for dipping ($7).
-The olive oil cake usually raises a few eyebrows of the uninitiated, but the first few bites push those worries away.
-It’s a comforting cake, lighter than you would expect, with a simple blood orange caramel once again playing with your senses as the components combine on your tongue ($6).
-Finally, a dessert of baked apples and pears with vanilla ice cream is just fine.
-It’s baked fresh, so takes a little time, and though it is a bit sweet for my palate, many people would find it satisfying ($7).
+A recent Basque burnt cheesecake “La Vina” was light as a feather, and burst with huckleberry flavor.
+It was crowned by a brilliant fruit leather, perhaps the best cheesecake I’ve ever had.
+Hazelnut ice cream with a glass of sherry poured over it at the last minute, shows a full range across the palate – first the sweet, almost overwhelming taste of sherry, the hazelnuts rushing up to meet it as a perfect foil, the ice cream smoothing out the flavors and bringing them all together.
+In Spain, churros are traditional after a night of drinking, and I have happy memories of standing in a foggy street, munching on them trying to keep the night from ending.
+These are straight, as you’d expect to see in Madrid, and are better than average; the fluted dough is never oily, just slightly sweet and crunchy, balanced by warm bittersweet chocolate in a separate cup for dipping.
+The olive oil cake which shows up at several of John Gorham’s restaurants usually raises a few eyebrows of the uninitiated, but the first few bites push those worries away.
+It’s a comforting cake, lighter than you would expect, with a simple blood orange caramel once again playing with your senses as the components combine on your tongue.
+For me, the molten chocolate cake is just fine, but after a big Spanish meal, it’s not what I’m craving.

 Spanish food is one of the world’s great cuisines, and although Spain has developed a high-end reputation in the past few years as the cradle of molecular gastronomy, everyday Spanish food is about quality and fresh ingredients, simply prepared.
 This is rustic food, meant for downing as tapas and accompaniments to glasses of Spanish Rosado or pitchers of Sangria.
 This is food to relax over, to nibble at, and to share with friends.
 I had dinner at the well known Piperade in San Francisco not too long ago, and though John Gorham’s food strays a bit farther from tradition, it compares favorably.
-The only thing missing at Toro Bravo is the strum of a flamenco guitar, and the dust rising under stomping feet, and the soul of Spain.
+The only thing missing at Toro Bravo is the strum of a flamenco guitar and dust rising under stomping feet.